lfost42/grafana-notes/k8s/CKAlab.md

 ### Step 1 – Install the OS and Set Hostnames

 1. Start all three VMs: `control`, `node01`, `node02` (one by one).
 2. Follow the Debian installation prompts on each VM.
-3. During installation, set a unique hostname for each:
+3. During installation, set the same domain name (i.e. domain) and a unique hostname for each:

 - First VM: `control`
 - Second VM: `node01`
 - Third VM: `node02`

 ---